tenable/terrascan/docs/getting-started.md

 Quickly get started with common tasks on Terrascan:

-- [Running Terrascan](#running_terrascan): Describes different methods for running Terrascan, one that installs Terrascan locally and another that leverages a Docker container.
+- [Running Terrascan for the First Time](#running-terrascan-for-the-first-time): Describes different methods for running Terrascan, one that installs Terrascan locally and another that leverages a Docker container.
 See  below for details.

-- ["Scanning with Terrascan"](#Scanning_with_Terrascan) - Explains how to scan vulnerable IaC using Terrascan with the an example including the scan output.
+- [Scanning with Terrascan](#scanning-with-terrascan) - Explains how to scan vulnerable IaC using Terrascan with the an example including the scan output.
 See  below for details.

-## Running Terrascan
+## Running Terrascan for the First Time

 Terrascan is a portable executable that does not strictly require installation, and is also available as a container image in Docker Hub.
 You can use Terrascan in two different methods based on your preference:

 1. [Installing Terrascan locally](#Native_executable)
 2. [Using a Docker container](#Using_Docker)

-The following sections explain how to use it as a [native executable](#native-executable) and how to use the [Docker image](#using-docker).
+The following sections explain how to use it as a [native executable](#native-executable) and how to use the [Docker image](#docker-image).
 You can choose from one of the following:

 ### Native executable
 Terrascan's [release page](https://github.com/accurics/terrascan/releases) includes latest version of builds for common platforms.
 Download and extract the package for your platform.
 Follow instructions that apply to your platform:

 #### macOS and Linux
-Download the latest version of builds for macOS and enter the following command:
+Download the latest version of builds for macOS and enter the following command.
 **Note:** for linux, replace `Darwin` with `Linux`